mgarski/stellr/README.md

 To Do
 -----
-* Connection unit tests with Mock
+* TornadoConnection unit tests with Mock
 * Integration tests with Solr's example schema and data
 * Setup